-The total remuneration figure includes that received by the Chairman of Environmental Services, Agustín García Gila, until the end of his employment relationship with the Group on 18 December 2018.
-Also included is the amount corresponding to the compensation for the termination of this senior manager's contract.
+The total remuneration figure includes that received by the Chairman of Environmental Services, Agustín García Gila, until the end of his employment relationship with the Group, on 18 December 2018.
+Likewise, it included the amount corresponding to the compensation for the termination of this senior manager's contract.